-FRPC has again purchased a special shipment of Lisa Louise Cooke’s two most popular titles, and bundled them at 20% off for quick sale.
-Christmas is coming.
-Beat the rush and get yours at a great price today!
+FRPC has again purchased a special shipment of Lisa Louise Cooke’s two most popular titles, and bundled them at 20% off for Christmas sales.

 Can’t use both?
 The books are discounted 15% at their respective sites.
 Click on the links to order.